Zeleo/recurrence-expression/README.md

 provides a custom trigger for Quartz Scheduler.
 This Quartz trigger uses recurrence expression.

-Recurrence expression aims to make it simple to say simple things, while making it possible to say complex things.
+Recurrence expression aims to make it simple to say simple things while making it possible to say complex things.
 We welcome your feedback, although we still need to figure out how to actually gather your feedback.
 We'll follow up on this shortly.
 Let us know if you have a real-life recurrence pattern you can describe in English but